nbso13/jaan.io/bio.md

 ---
 ## positions

-- 2021- **Visiting Scholar** in the Department of the Media Informatics at LMU Munich (Germany).
+- 2021-2022 **Visiting Scholar** in the Department of the Media Informatics at LMU Munich (Germany).

 ---
 ## scholarships, grants

 - 2021-2022– **Fulbright Scholarship**.
-Explainable Machine
-Learning: A Probabilistic Approach.
-Competitive National Call by the Spanish Ministry of Science.
-Co-PI.
-Funded with 62,000€.
+Electrical Muscle Stimulation for Rhythm Learning.
+Funded with $11,000+ from the US State Department

 ---
 ## interships

 ---
 ## research projects

-- 06/2020 – 05/2023 - **Explainable Machine Learning: A probabilistic
-Approach**.
-Funder: Spanish Ministry of Science. <span style="color:blue">Co-PI</span>.

-- 01/2017 – 12/2019 - **Probabilistic Programming Language for the
-Development of Intelligent Applications on Large Volumes of Data**.
-Funder: Spanish Ministry of Science.  <span style="color:blue">PI</span>.
+- Gelsight
+- Rhythm Learning with EMS

 ---
 ## community service

+- 2018 TechTeam
+- 2019 Science in Society Review

 ---
 ## education